AlexBoving/integrated-project-b3-ulb/README.md

-# Integrated Project: Autonomous Car Commanded by Sound Commands
+# Integrated Project: Autonomous Car Path Correction by Sound Commands

 This project focuses on designing and implementing a system for a miniature autonomous car that responds to sound commands for redirection correction.
 The system uses an analog-digital audio converter to process sound signals, enabling the car to implement corrections to guided movements autonomously.